qt-learning/QML-Integration-Basics/README.md

 ## Getting Started

-The files provided are the the demo apps created during the course.
+The files provided are the demo apps created during the course.
 They provide a reference for the workflows covered in the course section.

 ## Instructions